 Is it safe to follow links to other party’s websites?

 What may happen if inappropriate content is posted or sent?

 If you post or send any content that we believe to be inappropriate or content in breach of any laws, such as defamatory content, we may use your personal information to inform relevant third parties such as your internet provider or law enforcement agencies.

 What may happen if content is posted or sent that you do not own?

 We have the right to disclose your identity to any third party claiming to own any content that you posted.

 The UK Shaolin may for financial or technical reasons from time to time need to use the services of an Internet Service Provider located outside of the European Economic Area.
 However, UK Shaolin shall ensure that your personal information will be held by those Internet Service Providers in compliance with European data protection regulations.

 How can you access information we hold on you?

 You may request a copy of any personal information that the UK Shaolin has about you.
-Please write to the Data Protection Manager, UK Shaolin, G2, Liners Industrial Estate, Pitt Road, Southampton, SO15 3FQ.
-If you would like to see a copy please send a £10 fee and a written request.
+Please write to the Data Protection Manager, UK Shaolin, Unit 2, Marlands Shopping Centre, Civic Centre Road, Southampton, SO14 7SJ.
+If you would like to see a copy please send a £15 fee and a written request.